VCCE/VCC/docs/UserGuide.md

  The RGBDOS and HDBDOS ROMs offsets can be changed to match any size VHD images with any size partitions using the methods used above for the RGBDOS ROM.
 The same ROM addresses apply to HDBDOS.
-To calculate the proper offset for your VHD partition, I suggest using Robert Gault's "SPECS.BAS" program found on "RGBDOS Tools Disk image" found on his website (listed above).
+To calculate the proper offset for your VHD partition, We suggest using Robert Gault's "SPECS.BAS" program found on "RGBDOS Tools Disk image" found on his website (listed above).
 This program will calculate the size of your OS-9 partition (which must come first) and give you the proper